McFuddy2/Asteroids-/README.md

         python3 main.py

 ## Overview
 **Asteroids** is an exciting game where you play as a ship navigating through an asteroid belt.
 Your mission is to survive as long as possible by shooting lasers at asteroids or avoiding them.
+When you blow up an Asteroid, there is a chance to drop an item that can help or hurt you!

 ## Features
 - Control a ship in an asteroid field.